TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/Ajax/Presentation/Index.rst

 "ajax.php" made through Prototype's AJAX classes.
 This responder is also only active if "typo3/js/common.js" is added to the base script.

-Since TYPO3 4.4, ExtJS is used instead for AJAX calls.
-TYPO3 even supports usage of :ref:`Ext.Direct<extdirect>`.
+Since TYPO3 4.4, ExtJS is used instead for AJAX calls. ((TYPO3 even supports usage of 'Ext.Direct')).

 .. _ajax-server: